 It has to be said in Amazon’s defence that these sales figures are a little misleading.
 Like many retailers its profit margins are low.
 Worldwide in 2011 it made a pre-tax profit of $934 million (£583 million) on sales of $48,077 million (£30,048 million).
 That’s just 1.94 per cent – although Amazon itself said this was a poor year; the margin was 4.37 per cent in 2010 – but if that margin had been applied to UK sales, £62 million of profit may have been made here and tax of maybe £16 million would have been paid.
 Instead, as the Guardian noted, just £1.9 million tax was paid in 2011, and only £1.1 million in the eight years before that.
 It looked very much like profits had been shifted by exploiting a loophole in the law.

 That loophole, created by the OECD, has existed for some time and was never intended to be used in this way.
 It is perfectly fair that a company shipping goods into the UK is not deemed to be trading here simply because it keeps some goods in a warehouse in this country before sending them on to a customer.
 It is unreasonable for a company to be taxed in the UK simply because it sends goods here.
 On the other hand, a company with 15,000 employees in the UK, as Amazon has, does not look like a branch operation of an overseas organisation, especially when that overseas company has 134 employees.
 It looks like the UK is the place where the action occurs, especially when, as already noted, Amazon states on its website that its Slough teams manages all corporate functions, including buying, marketing, software development, sales and legal.
 How that office is not a place of management and therefore a permanent establishment acting on behalf of Amazon EU Sarl is hard to understand.
-Maybe that is why the Guardian reports that the company is currently under investigation by HMRC, which has not and will not comment.
+Maybe that is why the Guardian reports that the company has itself said in its accounts that it is currently under investigation by HMRC, which has not and will not comment: nor have Amazon.

 In summary, by exploiting rules on where a company is located in a way not anticipated when those rules were drawn up, Google and Amazon have managed to shift their sales out of the UK to low tax jurisdictions.
 The result is that almost no tax of any consequence has been paid in the UK, and tax losses to the UK exchequer running to hundreds of millions a year may have resulted.